Nolan Arenado Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The 6.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 28th in the league.
+- The pitching staff for the Brewers has a collective seven K/9, the second-worst in MLB.

-- The Brewers have the fifth-ranked team ERA among all MLB pitching staffs (2.72).
+- The Brewers' 2.32 team ERA ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to give up the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- Brewers pitchers combine to give up five home runs (0.7 per game), the fourth-fewest in the league.

-- Woodruff (0-0) pitches for the Brewers to make his second start of the season.
+- Lauer (1-0) gets the starting nod for the Brewers, his second of the season.

-- His most recent time out was on Saturday against the Chicago Cubs, when the right-hander went six innings, surrendering one earned run while giving up three hits.
+- In his most recent time out on Sunday, the lefty threw 5 1/3 innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.